10-3-pursuit/project-solo-full-stack-portfolio/README.md

   - Super Bonus - admin function - only allow admins to create/edit/delete products
 - Create a simple shopping cart (add/remove products, front-end only)
 - Allow image upload rather than links
 - Implement sort product functionality (Front-end?
 Back-end?
-Up to you and your team to discuss pros and cons and make a choice)
+It will be up to you to determine pros and cons and make a choice)
 - Another bonus feature approved by your instructor

 ## Example Stores